briansimiyuj/doctor-appointment-app/README.md

         i.
 Create a bannerContent.ts file that will contain content for patient and doctor UI ii.
 Update LeftBannerSide component to use the content from bannerContent based on the user type

     b.
-Create right side of the banner which will have a image
+Create right side of the banner which will have a image for both doctor and patient UI

 ### Footer Component